-After the Sensors Team relayed that they were now attaching something to the can in order to measure the change position, I decided to simply stick with the Canny Edge algorithm and implement something similar to what I had in my previous testing.
+After the Sensors Team relayed that they were now attaching something to the can in order to measure the change position, we decided to simply stick with the Canny Edge algorithm and implement something similar to what we had in my previous testing.
 The images in Figure 2.17 shows the progression of the image through the algorithm.
-Figure 2.17 A shows the original image, whereas 2.17B shows the blurred (with a BLUR value of 5) gray scale image.
-Whereas Figure 2.17C shows the image after going through the Canny Edge algorithm with a low threshold of 35.
-Figures 2.17D and 2.17E both have the same input image, however different input values.
-It can be seen how tweaking the values can remove outliers, as Figure 2.17E is skewed to the right due to the outliers.
-From Figure 2.17F it can be seen that despite there being no points in the edge in the top half of the image, the edge has still been accurately determined.
+Figure 2.17A shows the original image, whereas 2.17B shows the blurred (with a BLUR value of 9) gray scale image.
+Whereas Figure 2.17C shows the image after going through the Canny Edge algorithm with a low threshold of 35 and the location of the determined edge superimposed on top.

+Figures 2.17D, 2.17E and 2.17F all have the same input image (however different to 2.17A).
+Figure 2.17D had a blur of 5 and a low threshold value of 40, 2.17E had a blur of 9 and a low threshold value of 35, and 2.17F had a blur of 7 and a low threshold of 36.
+It can be seen how tweaking the values can remove outliers, as Figure 2.17D is skewed to the right due to theincreased number of outliers.
+From Figure 2.17E it can be seen that despite there being no points in the edge in the top half of the image, the edge has still been accurately determined.